Call us: 303.578.6318 ext. 512

 • Provisional Social Worker

 Please note that these two candidate permits are not independent licenses.
-The permit holders must be under the supervision of a Colorado LCSW if they are providing psychotherapy services.
+The permit holders must be under the supervision of a Colorado LCSW supervisor if they are providing psychotherapy services.

 Colorado LCSW Requirements